GLORY-JAIN/e-commerce-application-follow-along/README.md

 Welcome to Milestone 28!

 In this milestone, we focused on adding a cancel order feature to the my-orders page and creating a backend endpoint for handling order cancellations.

+ ### Milestone 29📝
+ Created a PayPal Developer Account and logged into the PayPal Developer Dashboard.

+ Located the Client ID in the sandbox accounts and saved it in the project.

+ Updated the Order Confirmation Page to include two payment options:

+ Cash on Delivery (COD)

+ Online Payment

+ Implemented radio buttons to toggle between COD and Online Payment.

+ Set up logic so that PayPal buttons only appear when the Online Payment option is selected.